meteor/meteor/docs/source/api/collections.md

 When called from a reactive computation, `fetch` registers dependencies on the matching documents.

+{% apibox "Mongo.Cursor#countDocuments" %}

+Similar to `count`, but returns a `Promise`.
+For a faster version, see `estimatedDocumentCount`.

+{% apibox  "Mongo.Cursor#estimatedDocumentCount" %}

+Returns a `Promise` that resolves to the number of documents in the cursor's result set.
+The count is an estimate and not guaranteed to be exact.

 {% apibox "Mongo.Cursor#count" %}

 Unlike the other functions, `count` registers a dependency only on the